 Editor’s Note: the new text below (from 5A/267) is considered as an introduction towards the requirements and might be more appropriate in the related section of the main text of the new Report

+Broadband PPDR technologies aiming at wide area coverage constitute an evolution from Narrow Band technology currently applied for mission critical PPDR voice communications in all ITU-R Regions.

+A Broadband PPDR applications for the PPDR such as transmission of high resolution images and video requires much higher basic bit-rates than current PPDR technology can deliver.

+It should be noted that the new demands for several simultaneous multimedia capabilities (several simultaneous applications running in parallel) over a mobile system presents a huge demand on throughput and high speed data capabilities while the system at the same time shall provide very high peak data rates.

+Such demand is particularly challenging when deployed in a localized areas with intensive scene-of-incident requirements where PPDR responders are operating under often very difficult conditions.

+Broadband systems may have inherent noise and interference trade-offs with data rates and associated coverage.
+Depending on the technology and the deployed configuration, a single broadband network base station may have different coverage areas in the range of a few hundred metres up to (one?) hundred kilometres, offering a wide range in spectrum reuse capability.

+Collectively, the high peak data rates, extended coverage and data speeds plus localized coverage area open up numerous new possibilities for broadband PPDR applications including tailored area networks as described.

 4.2.1.1 Support of multiple applications

-As desired by the PPDR organizations, systems serving PPDR should be able to support a broad range of applications, as identified in 0§ 3.2.
+Systems serving PPDR should be able to support a broad range of applications, as summarised in section 0.

 4.2.1.2 Simultaneous use of multiple applications

-As desired by the PPDR organizations, systems serving PPDR should be able to support the simultaneous use of several different applications with a range of bit rates.
+Systems serving PPDR should be able to support the simultaneous use of several different applications with various bit rate requirements.

 Some PPDR users may require the integration of multiples applications (e.g. voice and low/medium speed data) over the complete network or on a high speed network to service localized areas with intensive on-scene activity.